gazbert/bxbot/CONTRIBUTING.md

 To work on something, whether a new feature or a bug fix:

   1. [Fork](https://help.github.com/articles/fork-a-repo/) the repo.
-  2. Clone it locally
+  2. Clone it locally:

   ```
   git clone https://github.com/<your-id>/bxbot.git
   ```
-  3. Add the upstream repository as a remote
+  3. Add the upstream repository as a remote:
   ```
   git remote add upstream https://github.com/gazbert/bxbot.git
   ```